Evidlo/prelim/main.typ

     #figure(
         image("figures/subtraction_efficiency_placeholder.jpg", height:25em),
-        caption: [Subtraction eliminates the need for most of emission and instrument model from the retrieval loop.], ) <subtraction_efficiency>
+        caption: [#rt([FIXME: placeholder]).
+Subtraction eliminates the need for most of emission and instrument model from the retrieval loop.], ) <subtraction_efficiency>

     // Subtraction greatly accelerates retrieval and involves reversing the effects of all steps described in the past two sections excluding the integral given in @integral2.